 The 235,581-acre area contains residential and commercial development south of I-10.
-West of Laplace most development is between US-61 and the Mississippi River levee.
+West of Laplace, most development is between US-61 and the MRL.
 The area north of I-10 is undeveloped wetlands in the Maurepas Swamp WMA.
-Appendix A, Figure 10 present various habitat classifications from the most recent land cover database.
+Appendix A, Figure 10 presents various habitat classifications from the most recent land cover database.
 Land loss is a key environmental factor in coastal Louisiana.